-ROME, Georgia, Fall 2019 -- As a top bucket list item most people want to visit Iceland before they die.
+ROME, Georgia, Winter 2021 -- As a top bucket list item most people want to visit Iceland before they die.
 Understandably, spectacular views of waterfalls, glaciers, and volcanoes are among the daily scenery that changes drastically as travelers follow the Ring Road around the island.

-Dr. Tamie J. Jovanelly is the author of the Iceland: Tectonics, Volcanics, and Glacial Features (Wiley, in press).
+Dr. Tamie J. Jovanelly is the author of the Iceland Geology: Tectonics, Volcanics, and Glacial Features (Wiley, 2020).
 A geologist, she not only captures the islands natural beauty, but increasingly enhances it through her detailed descriptions linking the relationships between structure, process, and time to the island’s evolution.
 The author translates peer-reviewed scientific literature to provide the reader with the most up-to-date research discussing interesting, and sometimes debated, geological theories regarding an island splitting in half due to plate tectonic motion.

 “I’m a geologist so it is natural that I initially see a landscape as one big question mark.
 However, on my first trip to Iceland I quickly realized that I wasn’t the only traveler who was asking, “How did this landscape form?”, says Jovanelly.
 Ultimately, it was her personal thirst for knowledge that led her into writing this book.

 This text is not just intended for academics, but also for novice geologists who want to understand the magnificent scenery at a deeper level.
 To encourage this, the author provides background introductions and figures that offer information on foundational geological concepts.
 Additionally, the book has been intentionally organized for travelers to use whereby highlighting Iceland’s most popular destinations, yet putting each region into a contextual perspective.
 For easy reference, the book provides an index, glossary, and GPS coordinates for most locations.